Morton’s Neuroma Revisited

 MN diagnosis is SEXY.
 We docs just got to make that diagnosis.
 “You have a Morton’s neuroma”.
 It has teeth.
 It sounds so definitive and sure.
 It is like a golf ball set up on a tee just waiting to be shanked.

 “You have a Mulder’s click”.
-This is a physical finding that is rarely helpful, but boy, do love it.
+This is a physical finding that is rarely helpful, but boy, do we love it.

 Basically, central forefoot (2nd, 3rd, 4th metatarsal head region, not 1st or 5th) pain that starts in an otherwise normal foot can be divvied up into four basic diagnoses the great majority of the time.
-There are several more diagnoses that are uncommon and frankly, outliers that are not discussed here such as Freiberg’s infraction, inflammatory arthritis (rheumatoid), etc. Here are the names and the diagnostic criteria, according to the AO.
+There are several more possible diagnoses that are uncommon and frankly, outliers that are not discussed here, such as Freiberg’s infraction, inflammatory arthritis (rheumatoid), etc. Here are the names and the diagnostic criteria, according to the AO.
 Keep in mind that the majority of these can be diagnosed by history alone and an MRI or an ultra sound is generally not needed in any of these.
 In fact, they are a waste of time and money.
 If your doc is quick to say they need an MRI to make the diagnosis consider another route.
 I’m not sayin’, I’m just sayin’.
 Exam is important, but only to support and confirm the history.
 By the way, no matter what you think or hear, none of these ever have a history of actual causative acute trauma.
-If you have a history of trauma and you have one of these I would say True-True-Unrelated.
-Finally I am not discussing treatment.
-The treatment of each of these is clearcut as long as one is confident in the diagnosis, which what this is about.
+If you have a history of trauma and you have one of these, I would say True-True-Unrelated.
+Finally, I am not discussing treatment.
+The treatment of each of these is clear-cut as long as one is confident in the diagnosis, which is what this is about.
 Intractable plantar keratosis (IPK) or plantar corn or callus

 Generally older, 50 yo plus, but can be any adult